-Budget projections for 2013/14 anticipate fees from oil and gas applications at \$10.5 million, levies on production at \$28.0 million, and pipeline levies at \$2.3 million.
+Budget projections for 2013/14 anticipate fees from oil and gas applications at \$10.8 million, levies on production at \$29.3 million, and pipeline levies at \$2.3 million.
 This reflects the significant drop in oil and gas activities applications and the revised forecast for well applications and marketable gas production shown in the Key Assumptions table.
 To compensate for the increasing complexity of well applications due to multi-well pads and increased consultation requirements, the Commission is currently seeking a 15 per cent increase in well application fees for the 2013/14 budget.
-This anticipated increase is reflected in the financial projections.
-If fee increases are not approved, the Commission will implement the necessary expenditure management measures.